khonsulabs/bonsaidb-www/content/about.md

 [collection]: https://dev.bonsaidb.io/release/guide/about/concepts/collection.html
 [acid]: https://en.wikipedia.org/wiki/ACID

+### {{ anchor(text = "Competitive Performance", slug = "competitive-performance") }}

+BonsaiDb does not aim to be the fastest database available.
+Instead, our focus is on developer experience and data reliability.
+However, we recognize the importance of trusting that BonsaiDb is able perform as well as existing database solutions and aim to provide competitive performance.
+To see how BonsaiDb currently compares, check out our [benchmarks](/benchmarks).

 ### {{ anchor(text = "At-Rest Encryption", slug = "encryption") }}

 BonsaiDb optionally supports [encrypting data at-rest][at-rest-encryption],